 The sun rose before me, but it was summer, and a Saturday and it deserved the head start.
-My tent, coated with a layer of dew, couldn’t prevent the air around my face from delightfully pricking my nose and cheeks, but my neck down remained so well bundled that the air’s effect ended at my chin.
-The mountains secretly harbored this autumnal chill, and I feigned jealousy of its hoarding until I began moving and dressing in its midst.
+My tent, coated with a layer of dew, couldn’t prevent the air around my face from delightfully pricking my nose and cheeks.
+My neck down, however, remained so well bundled that the air’s effect ended at my chin.
+The mountains secretly harbored this faux, autumnal chill, and I feigned jealousy of its ruse until I began moving and dressing in its midst.

 I wandered out, headed towards my hole in the woods, and noticed he was returning from his hidden men’s room.
 I pretended not to see him, hoping he likewise did not spy my swan dive out of my tent, and I instead focused on my destination.
 I even wagered with myself to see if I could finish and get back to camp before the rays of sunlight moved down from the top of the mountains to the forest floor.
 The race was on, and my money was on the sun.
 After my return, I planned to wash my face and brush my teeth, at which time I might be prepared to be seen by my camp mate.
 And perhaps by then, he’d have a handle on breakfast.

 My time improved, and within fifteen minutes I returned to camp, just barely ahead of the sunlight, but again there was no sign of the Lumberjack or a campfire.
 I was fine with the former as it gave me a chance to finish my morning routine, as displaced as it was, but I wondered what we were going to be eating.
 I splashed some water from one of the blue containers onto my toothbrush, finding the jug much heavier than it appeared when he was using it last night, and therefore splashing some on my jeans.
 What a classy babe, I mused to myself.
 I dabbed the blue paste onto the bristles and began brushing, turning to look around the campsite when I saw him appear out of his tent.
 Despite his height in comparison to the tent, he exited for more smoothly than I ever could.